jnu/jquery-stickto/README.md

 Overview
 --------

-This plugin simplifies and enhances the design of consolidated wepbages where multiple "screens" are contained within a single page.
+This plugin simplifies and enhances the design of consolidated webpages where multiple "screens" are contained within a single page.
 The plugin allows for certain elements on a page to bind to specific regions, fixing their positions on the background until the user has scrolled all the way through this region.

 This plugin is particularly valuable in text-heavy websites that seek to engage their audience more fully by displaying content-specific details, images, videos, animations, etc., as the user is reading about them.
 The concept is a natural extension and improvements of illustrations in books---And who doesn't love picture books?